ndabAP/vue-sails-example/CONTRIBUTING.md

 ## Commits

 You must follow the given commit schema, which is similar to the Angular one.
-A linter should warn you and prevent you from committing if you don't follow the rules.
+A linter should warn and prevent you from committing if you don't follow the rules.

 ```
 type<scope>: message